-The Company is a company with an Audit & Supervisory Board and maintains a policy of appointing independent outside directors as one-third or more of its directors (the reason that the ratio of the Company's independent outside directors is less than one-third of all directors as of the date of filing of this report is described in Principle 4.8: Effective Use of Independent Directors).
+The Company is a company with an Audit & Supervisory Board and maintains a policy of appointing independent outside directors as one-third or more of its directors.
 We have established the Governance Committee, a committee that advises the President from an objective standpoint regarding material matters of corporate governance, such as the nomination and compensation of Directors and Executive Officers.
 Under this framework, the Company is working to increase management transparency and strengthen corporate governance.
 Details are outlined below in "II Business Management Organization and Other Corporate Governance Systems Pertaining to Management Decision-Making, Execution, and Supervision; 1.
 Matters relating to organizational composition, operation, etc.; Directors; Existence of optional committees equivalent to nomination committee or remuneration committee."